Everything to the Synthetic: Diffusion-driven Test-time Adaptation via Synthetic-Domain Alignment: Experiments

-In \cref{fig:exp}, we provide a detailed comparison of the results of SDA and baselines.
-SDA outperforms DiffPure in all 15 corruption types and surpasses DDA in 14 out of 15 corruption types, affirming its effectiveness across various domain shifts.
-The sole exception is under the contrast corruption type, where SDA's performance decline may be attributed to DDA's inferior performance compared to the source model in this specific corruption type.
-This suggests that after DDA’s de-corruption process, the synthetic images become less discriminative compared to the original target images, potentially enlarging the domain shift.
-As SDA fine-tunes source models to fit the synthetic domain but not the target domains, its performance can be adversely impacted when diffusion models inadequately de-corrupt the target data.

-\textbf{Qualitative results on ImageNet-W.} We extend our evaluations to include ImageNet-W to test the performance of SDA against watermark-based domain shifts.
-As shown in~\cref{tab:expinu}, SDA consistently outperforms all baselines across various models.
-Notably, SDA achieves accuracy improvements ranging from 1.4\% to 2.3\% over our core baseline DDA, underscoring the effectiveness of synthetic-domain alignment under watermark artifacts.
-Similar to the findings in~\cref{fig:exp}, \cref{tab:expinu} also indicates potential performance declines when DDA is applied to ImageNet-W with Swin-T and Swin-B models, suggesting that diffusion re-synthesized images may not always enhance model accuracy.
-Nonetheless, the consistent improvements of SDA further suggest that it points out an insightful performance-improving direction for diffusion-driven TTA methods.
+\textbf{Comparison results on ImageNet-W.} We extend our evaluation to ImageNet-W to assess SDA's performance under watermark-based domain shifts.
+As shown in~\cref{tab:expinu}, SDA consistently surpasses all baselines across different models.
+Compared to our primary baseline, DDA, SDA achieves accuracy gains ranging from 1.4\% to 2.3\%.
+Furthermore, the results in~\cref{tab:expinu} reveal potential performance drops when DDA is applied to ImageNet-W with Swin-T and Swin-B models, suggesting that synthetic data may be less recognizable by the original source models.
+Although advancements in diffusion techniques could potentially improve outcomes, the consistent gains achieved by SDA indicate that aligning the source model with the synthetic domain offers a convenient and effective solution to enhance performance.